ModestasSau/BD-MoneyPlugin/README.md

 # MoneyPlugin #

-MoneyPlugin for Counter-Strike is a versatile plugin designed to enhance the gameplay experience by introducing various commands and features related to in-game currency management and rewards.
-It extends the functionality of your Counter-Strike server by providing commands such as `/givemoney`, `/takemoney`, and `/resetmoney`, allowing server administrators to manage player finances according to specific needs.
+MoneyPlugin for Counter-Strike is universal plugin designed to enhance the gameplay experience by introducing various commands and features related to in-game currency management and rewards.
+It extends the functionality of Counter-Strike server by providing commands such as `/credits`, `/transfer`, `/hs` to player, and `/givemoney`, `/takemoney`, and `/resetmoney` to administrators, allowing to manage player credits according to specific needs.

 ## Features ##